-By installing appliances in your house, such as a smart oven or a Nest Learning Thermostat, you can now use apps on your mobile device to enjoy complete control of your home's functions from anywhere in the world.
+By installing appliances in your house, such as a smart oven, you can now use apps on your mobile device to enjoy complete control of your home's functions from anywhere in the world.
 Did you leave your home and forget to turn your oven off?
 Air conditioner still running at home while you're on vacation?
 No need to stress.
 You can quickly and easily power off these appliances in seconds from the respective accompanying apps.

 There are no limitations to the apps that are coming to market everyday.
 Developers have created apps and devices to control home stereos, water usage, lighting, lawn care, garage doors, your dog's food dish, and even grocery shopping - all easily and readily controlled by the phone you already have in your pocket.

 Smart homes don't just allow us to avert accidental house fires from unattended ovens.
 These homes also allow us to keep our loved ones safe.
 Security systems can be installed that allow owners to monitor the comings and goings of guests and alert you when suspicious activity is detected.
 Doors can be locked, security systems armed, and cameras monitored from your phone, creating a safer and more secure environment for you and your family.

 For those of you with children, or those caring for elderly parents, these tools can make your life exponentially easier and give you peace of mind.
 Alerts can be sent to your phone when members of your family leave your house, and you can even keep track of where they go after they leave.